Falsification of Cyber-Physical Systems using Bayesian Optimization: Introduction

-A different and more practical approach would be to use an approach that does not require input from the practitioner. \turbo~\cite{Eriksson2019turbo} is such a method that is based on trust regions.
-A trust region (TR)~\cite{Yuan2000ReviewTrust} is a subset of the input space centered at the current-best solution where the objective function is approximated locally.
-Instead of focusing on a linear embedding, \turbo searches the objective function locally with a sequence of local optimization runs.
-Using trust regions where a probabilistic model is trained similarly to the global \BO framework helps against overexploiting and thus provides a balance between exploration and exploitation.
-In some practical applications of falsification, the objective function can be constant in large regions and may have discontinuities.
-In such situations, vanilla \BO would have difficulties learning anything credible.
-However, this limitation can be easily omitted by shrinking the search locally within a trust region as done in \turbo.
-Even though the final performance of \BO depends crucially on the selection of an acquisition function (i.e., how exploration and exploitation of the search space are done in \BO)~\cite{Thompson1933likelihood,Srinivas2010UCB,Kushner1964PI}, the current literature for falsification using \BO mostly neglects this effect.
-Depending on an application, there can be a preference for one acquisition function over another.
-Moreover, an algorithm's performance heavily depends on how well the acquisition function balances exploration and exploitation.
-For example, one acquisition function can be used to emphasize model uncertainty more than the prediction, while another acquisition function can be used to accelerate convergence but might stagnate easily.
+A different and more practical approach would be to use an approach that does not require input from the practitioner. \turbo~\cite{Eriksson2019turbo} is such a method that is based on trust regions~\cite{Yuan2000ReviewTrust}.
+A trust region (TR) is a subset of the input space centered at the current-best solution where the objective function is approximated locally.
+Instead of focusing on a linear embedding, \turbo searches for the objective function locally with a sequence of local optimization runs.
+Using TRs in which a probabilistic model is trained similarly to the global \BO framework helps to avoid overexploiting and thus provides a balance between exploration and exploitation.
+In some practical applications of falsification, the objective function can be constant in large regions or may have discontinuities.
+In these situations, vanilla \BO will have difficulty learning anything credible.
+However, this limitation can be easily omitted by shrinking the search locally within a TR as done in \turbo.
+Although, the final performance of \BO depends crucially on the selection of the acquisition function.
+The acquisition function determines how exploration and exploitation are balanced in \BO~\cite{Thompson1933likelihood, Srinivas2010UCB,Kushner1964PI}, an aspect that is not discussed in \cite{Deshmukh2017Bayesian}.
+One acquisition function can be used to emphasize model uncertainty more than prediction, while another acquisition function can be used to accelerate convergence but might get trapped in local optima easily.
 To address this issue, in addition to the default choice with Thompson Sampling (\TS)~\cite{Thompson1933likelihood}, \turbo is modified, as part of this work, to use the lower confidence bound (LCB)~\cite{Srinivas2010UCB}, and an adjusted version of the probability of improvement (\PI)~\cite{Kushner1964PI} that emphasizes more failure events as our primary goal is to find configurations that falsify the \SUT.